danbradham/cleanfreak/README.md

 cleanfreak
 ==========

-Sanity checks and grades for cg production.
+Sanity checks and grades for CG production.